zabel-xyz/plsql-language/README.md

 An advanced customization can be done by using an **extensionDependencies**, [follow this exemple](plsql-language-custom/xyz.plsql-language-custom-0.0.1)

 ## Go to Symbol
-Navigate to methods (procedures and functions) inside a package file
+Navigate
+  - to procedures, functions
+  - to constants, variables, type, subtype, cursor (declared in spec part of a package)

 ![Image of Symbol](images/DocumentSymbol.gif)

 ## Go to Definition
 Navigate to methods (procedures and functions) with some limitations :
-- Go to a method in the same file
+- Go to a symbol (see Go to Symbol) in the same file
-- Go to a method in another file whose name includes the package or method name.
+- Go to a symbol (see Go to Symbol) in another file whose name includes the package or method name.
   <br />e.g.: *XXX_MyPackage.pkb or XXX_MyFunction.sql*

 ![Image of Definition](images/Definition.gif)